BFI London Film Festival 2020 presents Cicada, arriving on digital from 21st January 2022.

-There are approximately 3,000 species of Cicada in our world; their lives spent mainly underground before emerging into the light to mate, and fly free.
-In their debut feature, director’s Matt Fifer and Kieran Mulcare reflect the lifecycle of this delicate yet complex insect.
-In a film, where the darkness of emotional repression finds freedom through partnership.
-The emergence into the light a soft yet vibrant rebirth for two men.
+There are approximately 3,000 species of Cicada, their lives spent underground before emerging into the light to mate and briefly fly free.
+In their debut feature, director’s Matt Fifer and Kieran Mulcare reflect the life cycle of this delicate yet complex insect through the darkness of emotional repression and the freedom of partnership and recovery.
+But here, the emergence into the light is told through the journey and rebirth of two men.

-I have often spoken in past reviews about the repressed emotions men hold onto tightly—the fear of appearing weak, leading to a padlocked vault of anguish.
-The result of which leads to a double life where an individual’s public persona hides their private sorrow.
-These problems in expressing emotion often result in self-harm, reliance on alcohol or drugs, homelessness and even suicide.

-The families and friends of those affected, never knowing until it’s too late the pain the individual carried.
+I have often spoken about the emotions men hold onto tightly in past reviews—the fear of appearing weak, leading to a padlocked vault of anguish.
+This often leads to a double life where an individual’s public persona hides their private sorrow, leading to self-harm, reliance on alcohol or drugs, homelessness, and even suicide.
+Often, the families and friends of those affected never know the pain the individual carried until it’s too late.

-However, in recent years this veil of emotional oppression in men has begun to lift slowly.
-With men’s mental health finally receiving the attention it deserves in enabling men to step out of the shadows and unlock their emotional prisons.
-And its hear where Cicada finds a powerful and essential voice.
-Its themes not only speaking to issues of mental health present in the gay community but, also broader themes of masculinity, belonging and companionship.
+However, this veil of emotional secrecy in men has begun to lift slowly in recent years, with men’s mental health finally receiving the attention it deserves.
+This has enabled many men to step out of the shadows and unlock their emotional prisons.
+And it’s here where Cicada finds a powerful and essential voice.
+Its themes, speaking to mental health issues present in the gay community and broader themes of masculinity, belonging and companionship.

-Set during the summer of 2012, during the US Sandusky trials; a man accused and convicted of multiple sexual crimes against children.
-Ben (Matt Fifer) surrounds himself with sexual partners (both male and female).
-His sex life a myriad of connections that offer a brief respite and escape from his inner-self.
-However, despite the quick physical release of sex, Ben’s fear and anxiety soon bubble to the surface through nausea, nightmares and self-doubt.
-His outward confidence and humour a mere mask for a much deeper pain he keeps locked away.
-His regular trips to his doctor shrouded in the inability to talk about the unspoken abuse he suffered as a child.
+During the summer of 2012, the Sandusky trials dominated the American media; a man accused and convicted of multiple sexual crimes against children.
+Against this backdrop, we meet Ben (Matt Fifer), a young man addicted to sex with both male and female partners.
+But Ben’s sex life only offers a brief respite and escape from his inner-self.
+The quick and fleeting hormonal release of sex, soon replaced by an ongoing fear and anxiety.
+Ben’s outward confidence and humour are a mere mask for a much deeper pain he keeps locked away, one he cannot vocalise due to the abuse he suffered as a child.

-As Ben continues his mission to find new sexual partners, a young man catches his eye at a local book kiosk.
-With Ben slowly moving closer while feigning interest in the books on the stall, until he eventually plucks up the courage to talk to him.
-And as Ben engages in small talk, Sam (Sheldon D. Brown) slowly reciprocates.
-The casual conversation of the two men leading to a drinks date.
+But as Ben continues his mission to find new sexual partners, a young man catches his eye at a local book kiosk.
+Ben quickly engages in small talk and his usual flirtatious routine, but something about Sam (Sheldon D. Brown)is different, leading them to a drinks date.
 However, what starts with drinks soon leads to a more profound sense of intimacy and belonging for Ben and Sam.
-Their relationship blossoming into something far more profound as they find comfort in each other’s arms.
-And as Sam shares his own traumatic experience from the past, Ben too finds a new voice.
-One that will ultimately open the door to a healing process long overdue, as both men finally confront the barriers to their shared happiness.
+Here their relationship quickly blossoms into something far more profound as they find comfort in each other’s arms.
+But when Sam shares a traumatic experience from the past, Ben too finds a new voice.